stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 - You've invested in the old i18n API, or you can't update because of a breaking change?
 Please tell me about your issue (for example, at https://github.com/stephanrauh/ngx-extended-pdf-viewer/discussions/1976).
 - You're using Angular 17 and can afford to start fresh?
 Go for version 19, including the alpha versions!

+Breaking changes of version 19:
+- The attribute `useBrowserLocale` and the inlined translations are gone.
+- Many translation keys have changed.
+If you're using custom translations, you'll need to update them and to migrate to the FTL format.

 ## What's new in Version 18?

 Version 18 ships with quite a few improvements: